MIT-SPARK/Kimera-VIO-ROS/docs/hardware_setup.md

 3. Adapt the RealSense ROS wrapper to publish a single interpolated IMU message [(see nodelet xml)](https://github.com/IntelRealSense/realsense-ros/blob/c2448916218ccfe49b0d642563493cb4e9bdcc3b/realsense2_camera/launch/includes/nodelet.launch.xml#L82)

-4. Make sure to properly cover the infrared projector on the RealSense (this otherwise affects the quality of the infrared image with dots)
+4. The RealSense has an IR projector on it to improve the RGBD stream.
+This creates undesirable dots on the infrared images.
+You can either a) physically cover the infrared projector on the RealSense or b) disable the emitter after the RealSense node is up using ```rosrun dynamic_reconfigure dynparam set /camera/stereo_module emitter_enabled 0```

 5. Collect calibration bagfiles for camera intrinsics and extrinsics [(see instructions)](https://www.youtube.com/watch?v=puNXsnrYWTY&app=desktop)